vtex/action-sonarqube/README.md

 # SonarQube Action
 > This project is a working in progress and is subject to breaking changes.

-This is a Github action that runs the [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) and add SonarQube Issues in your pull requests.
+This is a Github action that runs the [SonarScanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) and add SonarQube Issues as annotations in your pull requests.

 ## Usage